 There are two roads to Uncle Jesse’s Farm and you’re in a wild race to get there first!
 The Dirt Road is safe but slow – the Highway is fast but loaded with trouble.
 Switching roads, setting up roadblocks, and bumping other cars off the road are all part of the action.
 Choose your “wheels” and hit the road to Hazzard County!

-In the 1970s licensing reached new heights, in addition to lunchboxes and other placements, the characters from popular TV shows found themselves staring in board games, card games, role-playing games, or all three.
+In the 1970s licensing reached new heights, in addition to lunchboxes and other placements, the characters from popular TV shows found themselves starring in board games, card games, role-playing games, or all three.
 Bo and Luke Duke; Sabrina, Kelly, and Kris; and the entire Ingalls family are among the many characters who entertained scores of children in off-screen adventures.

 Were these games fun?
 Maybe.
 Maybe not.
 But ask anyone who played them, and most people will tell you that made-from-television games had one thing in common.
 They all seemed eerily familiar, and why was that?
 The answer is both predictable and practical.
 The designers who built these show-inspired amusements usually didn’t start from scratch.
 They typically took a concept that worked somewhere else and modified it.
 While some chose better structures than others, it is fair to say that these people were on to something.

 Rarely did it make sense to completely reinvent the wheel.
 In many instances, the same holds true today.
 This is certainly the case for part-time designers who are developing learning games.
 In this portion of the course, we will look at popular game formats and how to alter them for the classroom.

 Game Over: Evaluating Games